MichalOleszak/pmpp/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added reference about the method in the Description field, as requested
+* Fixed a typo in the example code in README
+* Disabled a redundant test that is not needed anymore
+* Updated package's URL abd BugReports in DESCRIPTION

 ## Test environments
 * local OS X install, R 3.5.1